 Flat Branch Home LoansRefinance

-Whether you’re looking to save money on your current mortgage, want to reduce your monthly mortgage payments, or perhaps, convert some of the equity you have in your home into cash, a refinance loan may be a viable option for you.
+Whether you’re looking to save money on your current mortgage, want to reduce your monthly mortgage payments, or perhaps convert some of your home equity into cash, a refinance loan may be a viable option for you.
 We have several refinance programs available that may help you achieve any of the aforementioned goals.
-Which refinance program is best suited for your situation depends on a variety of things, including factors such as your current interest rate, the type of mortgage you have, the market value of your home and several others.
+Which refinance program is best suited for your situation depends on a variety of factors, such as your current interest rate, the type of mortgage you have, and the market value of your home.